-Professor Bonnotte Miss Sanders
+Professor Bonnotte Mrs. Sanders

-- 1-2.
+1-2.
 This course is intended for Freshman entering without French, and completes Frazer and Squair's Elementary French Grammar.
 Pronunciation, using the phonetic system.
 Drill in regular and irregular verbs.
-Reading. - Three times a week.
-Credit, 6 hours. - 3-4.
+Reading.

+3.4.
 This course is intended for Freshmen who have had two years of High School preparation in French.
 Study of idioms, dictations, memorizing, and elements of conversation.
 Reading of modern plays.

 5-6.
 Reading, composition, dictation, and conversation.
-During this year reading of XIX Century Prose writers as Daudet, Merimee, Maupassant, Halevy, etc., is pursued.
+During this year reading of XIV Century Prose writers, as Daudet, Merimee, Maupassant, Halevy, etc., is pursued.